AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 #### Adding Target Extension

-The Adobe Target extension supports client-side implementations using Target's JavaScript SDK for the modern web, `at.js`.
-Customers still using Target's older library, `mbox.js`, [should upgrade to at.js](https://marketing.adobe.com/resources/help/en_US/target/ov2/t_target-migrate-atjs.html) to use Launch.
+The Adobe Target extension supports client-side implementations using Target JavaScript SDK for the modern web, `at.js`.
+Customers still using Target older library, `mbox.js`, [should upgrade to at.js](https://marketing.adobe.com/resources/help/en_US/target/ov2/t_target-migrate-atjs.html) to use Launch.

 The Target extension consists of two main parts: